Hernandez1931/ProjectSynergy/README.md

 Tim Rodriguez:
 Responsible for sprite work.
 Used AI sprites.

+Adam Ornelas: Gave the original concept for the game's theming.

 ## NOTE: DO A PR WITHIN A BRANCH BEFORE COMMITING TO MAIN.
 ### This is to ensure that we don't break any code when merging with main.